nystera/TelegramPokerLedgerBot/README.md

     ```
 6. When chatting with the bot, you can do a quick health check by typing `/start` to the bot.
 If it replies, it is up and working.
 You can now send the `.csv` file for them to parse the ledger to you.

+## Features
+WIP!
+Currently only able to send .csv file and bot will reply as a collated ledger

 ## Future Development Plans